 “School health services are integral part of school health programme for preventing diseases and providing appropriate treatment to common diseases and injuries in school.
 Nemir and Schaller (1995) asserted that school health services are curative and priventive services provided for the promotion of optimal health status of students and staff through adequate health appraisal, guidance and counseling, following-up services, control of communicable diseases and emergency care of injuries and first Aid treatment”

-However, school health services may not be available in all schools despite school health policy that specifies the presence in every school (National School Health Policy, 2005).
+However, school health services may not be available in all schools despite a school health policy that specifies the presence in every school (National School Health Policy, 2005).
 Many factors may militate against the existence of school health services in schools.
 This may be associated with problem of implementation, such as personal, headmaster interest, funds among others.
-When it do exist the utilization by pupils may not be encouraging due to personal interest of pupils, fear of immunization or fear of the use of iodine.
+When it does exist the utilization by pupils may not be encouraging due to personal interest of pupils, fear of immunization or fear of the use of iodine.

-Even if it has qualified personnel without drugs, is like an army without ammunition.
+Even if a school has qualified personnel without drugs, it is like an army without ammunition.
 He further explained that manpower, infrastructure and drugs in the school health services are given most appropriate attention.
 As a result, the health unit force of attraction is reduced and those that are contained to seek it go home disappointed or dissatisfied.

 Ogbe & Nwajei (2004) in their study revealed that schools are ill-equipped for safety measures.
-Nwachukwu (2004) in a survey on implemention of school health services in Imo State observed that schools lack health facilities, a situation he describes “leaving a sour taste in the mouth”.
+Nwachukwu (2004) in a survey on implementation of school health services in Imo State observed that schools lack health facilities, a situation he describes “leaving a sour taste in the mouth”.

 In 2001, the federal ministry of Health and Federal ministry of Education in collaboration with WHO took the initial step by conducting a rapid assessment of school health system in Nigeria to ascertain the health status of school children.
 The assessment reveals that there are several health problems among learners, and the major factor is lack of sanitation facilities in schools.
 Akpu & lgbinoghene (1987) also observed that health services in the schools have been described as being limited as neither non-existence or when they are available there are limited to the presence of first aid boxes that do not contain much.